Mimikkk/vite-experiment/readme.md

 Workflows are defined in the `.github/workflows` directory.

-- `Publish` - This workflow is triggered when a push to the `main` branch is made.
+- `Run tests` - This workflow is triggered when a push to the `main` branch is made.
+It runs the tests within the `workspace/libs` directory.
+- `Publish libraries` - This workflow is triggered when a push to the `main` branch is made.
 It publishes the libraries to the jsr registry.
-- `Test` - This workflow is triggered when a push to the `main` branch is made.
-It runs the tests within the `workspace/libs` directory.
+- `Deploy - App A` - This workflow is triggered when a push to the `main` branch is made.
+It builds the application `app-a` and deploys it to Deno Deploy.